Avi-Dewan/Pacman/README.md

 ## Gameplay
 Gameplay is just like classic one.
-Markup :
- *Up button for going up, left button for going left etc.
- *Run away from the ghost to avoid get eaten
+Markup : *Up button for going up, left button for going left etc *Run away from the ghost to avoid get eaten
 *Eat the dots to get points
 *Eat the cherris and logences to get extra points and perks